edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 ### Signature
 A digital signature over arbitrary data D constitutes evidence that the signer processed D with a signing function that took D and the signer's private key as inputs: `signature = sign(D, privkey)`.
 The evidence can be verified by checking that the signature is bound to D and the public key of the signer: `valid = verify(signature, D, pubkey)`.
 Assuming that the signer has not lost unique control of the private key, and that cryptography is appropriately strong, we are justified in the belief that the signer must have taken deliberate action that required seeing an unmodified D in its entirety.

 The assumption that a signer has control over their private keys may often be true (or at least believed, by the signer) at the time a signature is created.
 However, after key compromise, an attacker can create and sign evidence that purports to come from the current or an earlier time period, unless signatures are anchored to a data source that detects anachronisms.
-Lack of attention to this detail undermines the security of many credential schemes, including in telecom.
+Lack of attention to this detail undermines the security of many credential schemes, including in telco.
 VVP explicitly addresses this concern by anchoring signatures on non-ephemeral evidence to KELs ({{<KEL}}).

 ### AID
 An *autonomic identifier* (*AID*) is a short string that can be resolved to one or more cryptographic keys at a specific version of the identifier's key state.
 Using cryptographic keys, a party can prove it is the controller of an AID by creating digital signatures.
 AIDs are like W3C DIDs {{W3C-DID}}, and can be transformed into DIDs.
 The information required to resolve an AID to its cryptographic keys is communicated through a special form of URI called an *out-of-band invitation* (*OOBI*).
 An OOBI points to an HTTP resource that returns IANA content-type `application/json+cesr`; it is somewhat analogous to a combination of the `kid` and `x5u` constructs in many JWTs.
 AIDs and OOBIs are defined in the KERI spec {{TOIP-KERI}}.